Scalable PAC-Bayesian Meta-Learning via the PAC-Optimal Hyper-Posterior: From Theory to Practice: Meta-Learning vs. Per-Task Learning

-Proposition \ref{prop:single_vs_meta} suggests that the PACOH meta-learning bound always improves upon the per-task learning bound.
-To what extent this is the case depends on the following key factors: \begin{itemize} \item Hyper-prior informativeness: The CGF in (\ref{eq:improvement_per_task}) can be understood as quantifying how much information the hyper-prior already conveys about the tasks $S_1, ..., S_n$, and thus about the environment $\calT$.
+Proposition \ref{prop:single_vs_meta} suggests that the PACOH meta-learning bound always improves upon the per-task learning bound.\addedII{This is natural since meta-learning with the PACOH adapts the hyper-prior into a hyper-posterior so that the corresponding PAC-Bayesian bound is minimized.
+To what extent the PACOH meta-learning bounds improves upon per-task learning}depends on the following key factors: \begin{itemize} \item Hyper-prior informativeness: The CGF in (\ref{eq:improvement_per_task}) can be understood as quantifying how much information the hyper-prior already conveys about the tasks $S_1, ..., S_n$, and thus about the environment $\calT$.
 For instance, if the hyper-prior $\calP$ has a high variance, i.e., is relatively uninformative, then the CGF will be large, suggesting that meta-learning can significantly improve upon per-task learning.
 On the other extreme, if the hyper-prior is a Dirac measure on a single prior, the CGF will be zero, suggesting that no improvement upon per-task learning is possible.
 Generally, the more uninformative the hyper-prior $\calP$, the larger the improvement $\Delta$. \item Number of tasks $n$: $\Delta$ grows with the number of tasks $n$.
 This reflects that, as the meta-learning algorithm gets more training tasks, it can improve its hyper-posterior and thus improve its generalization on unseen tasks.
 In contrast, per-task learning benefits from additional training tasks through transfer. \item Number of samples per task $m$: While the CGF stays roughly constant with $m$\footnote{$\log Z(S, P)$ grows at the order of $\calO(\sqrt{n})$ which cancels with $\calO(1 / \sqrt{m})$ shrinkage of the pre-factor in the exponent}, the pre-factor outside the CGF shrinks with $m$.
 This reflects that, the more training samples are available per task, the smaller the relative influence of the prior on the posteriors per task.
-Hence, it becomes increasingly hard for meta-learning to significantly improve the generalization error. \end{itemize}

-In Section \ref{sec:empirical_improvement}, we provide an empirical evaluation of how some of these factors affect the improvementof meta-learning over per-task learning.
+Hence, it becomes increasingly hard for meta-learning to significantly improve the generalization error. \end{itemize} In Section \ref{sec:blr_case_study}, we provide an empirical evaluation of how some of these factors affect the improvementof meta-learning over per-task learning.